PyO3/pyo3/guide/src/migration.md

 }
 ```

-but occasually more steps are neccessary.
+Occasionally, more steps are necessary.
 For generic types, the bounds need to be adjusted.
 The
 correct bound depends on how the type is used.

 For simple wrapper types usually it's possible to just forward the bound.